My Wellness Journal 2026

 But after everything I’ve researched about gut health, inflammation, anti-nutrients, and food sensitivities, I’ve decided to experiment with a more extreme approach to see what’s truly possible.

 I’m aiming for optimal health - not just “feeling okay.”
-And if there’s a way to reduce bloating (not my case), fuzzy head, calm histamine reactions, support Candida balance and sinus congestion, and improve energy levels and focus, I’m willing to explore it fully.
+And if there’s a way to reduce bloating (not my case), fuzzy head (yes), calm histamine reactions (oh yes), support Candida balance (yes) and sinus congestion (yes), and improve energy levels (please) and focus (pretty please), I’m willing to explore it fully.
 Many people report transformative results from this way of eating, and I’m curious to see how my body responds.

 Think of this as a real-life experiment in gut healing, midlife wellness, and finding what actually works - no filters, just honest results.